coins/research/notes/stealth-address.md

 ## Limitations
-- Bob has to scan every transaction
+- Bob has to scan every transaction in the blockchain
-- For every transaction in the blockchain Bob has to perform two multiplications
+- For every transaction Bob has to perform two EC multiplications